 - Both enroll in Group MedicareBlue Rx Plus, or

 - One enrolls in Group MedicareBlue Rx Basic and the other enrolls in Group MedicareBlue Rx Plus.

-The Group Plan F and the Group Plan N Plan and the Group MedicareBlue Rx plan is a health insurance package.
+The Group Program F and the Group Program N Plan and the Group MedicareBlue Rx plan is a health insurance package.
 You cannot elect to just take the Group Plan F or the Group Plan N and not elect a Group MedicareBlue Rx plan.